Jake Lucchini: Professional

 As an unrestricted free agent from the Senators, Lucchini was signed to a one-year, two-way contract with the Minnesota Wild for the season on July 1, 2023.
 He attended the Wild's 2023 training camp but failed to make the team.
 He was placed on waivers but went unclaimed and was assigned to Minnesota's AHL affiliate, the Iowa Wild, to begin the 2023–24 season.
 He was recalled on December 23 by Minnesota and made his debut for the team that night versus the Boston Bruins.
 After skating in four games going scoreless, he was returned to Iowa before being recalled to replace the injured Connor Dewar on January 20, 2024.
 He played in four more games before returning to Iowa again.
 His stay in Iowa was short-lived as he was once again recalled by Minnesota on February 5.
 He scored his first goal for Minnesota in a 2–1 win over the Chicago Blackhawks on February 7.
 He made a career best 40 appearances for Minnesota over the course of the season, notching two goals and five points.
 In 30 games with Iowa he registered 11 goals and 23 points.

 Leaving the Wild at the conclusion of his contract, Lucchini was signed to a two-year, two-way contract with the Nashville Predators on July 1, 2024.
 He was assigned to Nashville's AHL affiliate, the Milwaukee Admirals, to start the 2024–25 season.
 He was recalled by Nashville on March 1, 2025 and made his Predators debut that night in a game against the New York Islanders.
+He played three games with Nashville, going scoreless, before being returned to Milwaukee on March 7.
+He finished the season with Milwaukee, scoring 21 goals and 45 points in 70 games.
+Milwaukee qualified for the playoffs and advanced to the Central Division finals, where they were knocked out of contention by the Texas Stars.
+In ten playoff games, Lucchini added one goal and five points.
+He returned to Milwaukee after being cut from the Predators' training camp ahead of the 2025–26 season.
+He was named one of the Admirals' alternate captains for the season.